 (1) The governor has issued a proclamation of a state of emergency;

-(2) The governor may not expend in excess of $10,000,000 for immediate relief as a result of any single emergency or disaster; and
+(2) The governor shall not expend in excess of $10,000,000 for immediate relief as a result of any single emergency or disaster; and

 (3) In addition to the funds in paragraph (2), an additional $5,000,000 may be made available solely for the purpose of matching federal disaster relief funds when these funds become available to the State following a presidential disaster declaration.